top of page

 Ratio with Silk 132 tail (132cm² area and 300mm span): 3.05

 Result: High level pivot/snap turns but more sensitive to swell positioning.
+Probably my favorite light wind winging setup.
+Struggles to keep up on swell when parawinging.

 Ratio with Ultra Glide 41 tail (410mm span): 2.23